* Dollar set to decline 3 percent on a monthly basis

 The euro traded at $1.2400, down 0.2 percent and off a three-year peak of $1.2538 touched on Thursday.

-Its failure over the past couple of days to stay above $1.25 is seen by some traders as a sign of fatigue in its six-week old rally.
+The single currency's failure over the past couple of days to stay above $1.25 is seen by some traders as a sign of fatigue in its six-week old rally.

-Data from U.S. financial watchdog Commodity Futures Trading Commission showed speculators' net long position in the euro/dollar futures traded in Chicago rose to a record high, suggesting that profit-taking could be on the cards.
+Data from U.S. financial watchdog the Commodity Futures Trading Commission showed speculators' net long position in the euro/dollar futures traded in Chicago rose to a record high, suggesting that profit-taking could be on the cards.

 (Reporting by Saikat Chatterjee; Editing by Catherine Evans)